Kaytbode/Library/README.md

 You will have to install **MongoDB**, on your local machine.
 Usage and installation depends on the operating system you are using.
 Follow the [site's](https://www.mongodb.com/download-center) guide on installation.

+To access the books you will need to register with [goodreads](https://www.goodreads.com/api) to get an API key.

 ## Built with
 * [Express](http://expressjs.com/) - web framework
 * [EJS](http://ejs.co/) - template engine